North Texas ENT & Allergy Center

 How is it diagnosed?

-Fetal ultrasound can sometimes find cleft palate, especially if the cleft palate is severe and occurs along with a cleft lip.
-But ultrasound doesn't always find the problem, so doctors can't always rely on it to diagnose a cleft palate.
+A doctor can diagnose a cleft palate by looking at the baby's mouth shortly after birth.
+Fetal ultrasound can sometimes find a cleft palate, especially if the cleft palate is severe and occurs along with a cleft lip.
+But ultrasound doesn't always find the problem.

 How is cleft palate treated?